The Shastra of Macrometa - Download the eBook

 Static content includes documents, style sheets, images, videos, html and scripts, etc. which are resistant to changes and are shared with every user as-is.

-Content Delivery Network (CDN) are based on static content and used by developers to receive and pass content.
+Content Delivery Network (CDN) are based on static content and used by enterprises to receive and pass content.
 Static content is transmitted through the CDN which acts as a third party to store as well as serve the cached content.
 Web-based applications and websites often function dynamically, but static content through the CDN offloads the server and lets the server handle dynamic content while the static content is stored onto it, thus offering low latency and reduced bandwidth coverage.

 Conclusion